QAlfy/pidman/README.md

 ### Thread Behavior

 Pidman run processes in forked mode.
-This means, your program's event loop won't be locked once you run a process using Pidman.
+This means, your program's event loop won't be locked.
 This is a pseudo-thread mechanism that allows running commands and programs on the background while you keep communication for any event that might arise.

 ## Prerequisites